Teenage tragedy song: Deathless themes

-As popular music and the society it mirrored changed from the late 1960s onward, the themes carried on in different forms and styles.
-Songs and spoken-word productions about the dangers of drug abuse joined the parade of pathos on radio airwaves, ranging from three-minute morality plays to lamentations (from the parental perspective) on the generation gap.
+As popular music and the society it mirrored changed from the late 1960s onward, the themes of teenage tragedy songs carried on in different forms and styles.
+Songs and spoken-word productions about the dangers of drug abuse ranged from three-minute morality plays to lamentations on the generation gap.
 These include "Once You Understand" by Think (U.S. #23, 1971) and radio and TV host Art Linkletter's Grammy-winning single "We Love You, Call Collect" (U.S. #42, 1969).
 Recorded before his daughter Diane's apparent suicide in 1969, the record also included Diane speaking the reply, "Dear Mom and Dad".
 Into the 1970s, as the Vietnam War continued, hit ballads of youth and death included Terry Jacks' No. 1 hit "Seasons in the Sun" (1974), their protagonists of indeterminate age, or slightly older than teens.
 A song that was thought to have referenced the Civil War was Paper Lace's 1974 hit "Billy Don't Be a Hero", made a bigger hit in the U.S. by Bo Donaldson and the Heywoods.
 Hard-rock acts recorded vehicular death scenarios such as "D.O.A."
-(Bloodrock, 1971), "Detroit Rock City" (Kiss, 1976) and "Bat Out of Hell" (Meat Loaf, 1977).
+(Bloodrock, 1971), "Detroit Rock City" (Kiss, 1976), and "Bat Out of Hell" (Meat Loaf, 1977).

-Teenage tragedy would continue to chart through the 1970s.
-In 1979, "I Don't Like Mondays" was written by Bob Geldof and Johnnie Fingers, inspired by the Grover Cleveland school shooting in San Diego that occurred while the Boomtown Rats were on tour in the U.S. The song went to No. 1 in the U.K., and No. 4 in Canada.
-The Smiths' 1987 song "Girlfriend in a Coma" also took inspiration from teenage tragedy songs, by taking the melodramatic aspect and pushing it to extremes.
+Teenage tragedy themes would continue to chart through the 1970s.
+In 1979, the Boomtown Rats' "I Don't Like Mondays", inspired by the Grover Cleveland school shooting in San Diego earlier that year, reached No. 1 in the U.K., and No. 4 in Canada.
+The Smiths' 1987 song "Girlfriend in a Coma" also took inspiration from teenage tragedy songs.
 Some songs merely updated the sound of the previous era, such as "Racing Car" by Dutch group Air Bubble (1976), while others used the melodic and stylistic tropes of teen tragedy in tougher, grittier settings, as in the Ramones' "You're Gonna Kill That Girl" (1977) and "7-11" (1981), and the Misfits' "Saturday Night" (1999).
 "Teen Idle" by Marina and the Diamonds (2012), evoking an archetype of disenfranchised youth, is a thematic heir to the original teen tragedy oeuvre.

-Satires and parodies
+Parodies

-Notable parody songs, satires and send-ups of teen tragedy over the decades have included:
+Notable parodies of teenage tragedy songs over the decades have included: